madanmx/GameSFX/README.md

 Take home message: Classical interactive computing with less mousing and more keyboarding!!!

 ## Part 1: Beamtime maps: Difference electron density map plotting using python programs.
-The map calculation is based on --Ren et al., 1999, Biochem. and this approach is similar to the --Elin et al., 2020, Elife and Pandey et al., Nat.
-Methods, 2021 \

 ### Install GameSFX
 git clone git@github.com:madanmx/GameSFX.git \
 or                                                     \